pojntfx/networked-linux-memsync/docs/notes.md

   - `ReadAt` is a simple proxy, while `WriteAt` also marks a chunk as pushable (since it mutates data) before writing to the local `ReadWriterAt`
   - For the direct mount, the NBD server was directly connected to the remote, while in this setup a pipeline of pullers, pushers, a syncer and an `ArbitraryReadWriter` is used (graphic of the four systems and how they are connected to each other vs. how the direct mounts work)
   - For a read-only scenario, the `Pusher` step is simply skipped (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/mount/path_managed.go#L142-L169)
+  - Using this simple interface also makes the entire system very testable
+  - In the tests, a memory reader or file can be used as the local or remote `ReaderWriterAt`s and a simple table-driven test can be created (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/chunks/puller_test.go)
+  - Thanks to making these individual components (background pull, push, chunking, chunk validation) unit-testable on their own, edge cases (like different pull heuristics) can be tested easily, too
+  - With all of these components in place, the managed mounts API serves as a fast and efficient option to access almost any remote resource in memory
 - Parallelizing NBD device initialization
-  - If no background pulls are enabled, the creation of the `Puller` is simply skipped (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/mount/path_managed.go#L187-L222)
-  - This setup allows pulling from the remote `ReadWriterAt` before the NBD device is open
+  - The background push/pull system allows pulling from the remote `ReadWriterAt` before the NBD device is open
+  - This is possible because the device doesn't need to start accessing the data before it can start pulling
-  - This means that we can start pulling in the background as the NBD client and server are still starting (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/mount/path_managed.go#L251-L272)
+  - As a result we can start pulling in the background as the NBD client and server are still starting (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/mount/path_managed.go#L251-L272)
   - These two components typically start fairly quickly, but can still take multiple ms
   - Often, it takes as long as one RTT, so parallelizing this startup process can significantly reduce the initial latency and pre-emptively pull quite a bit of data
+  - If no background pulls are enabled, the creation of the `Puller` is simply skipped (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/mount/path_managed.go#L187-L222)
 - Implementing device lifecycles
-  - Using this simple interface also makes the entire system very testable
-  - In the tests, a memory reader or file can be used as the local or remote `ReaderWriterAt`s and then a simple table-driven test can be used (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/chunks/puller_test.go)
-  - With all of these components in place, the managed mounts API serves as a fast and efficient option to access almost any remote resource in memory
   - Similarly to how the direct mounts API used the basic path mount to build the file and `mmap` interfaces, the managed mount builds on this interface in order to provide the same interfaces
   - It is however a bit more complicated for the lifecycle to work
   - For example, in order to allow for a `Sync()` API, e.g. the `msync` on the `mmap`ed file must happen before `Sync()` is called on the syncer